fieldtrip/website/development/realtime/buffer.md

 # Overview of the realtime buffer

-This page is part of the documentation series of the Fieldtrip buffer for realtime aquisition.
+This page is part of the documentation series of the FieldTrip buffer for realtime aquisition.
 The FieldTrip buffer is a standard that defines a central hub (the [FieldTrip buffer](/development/realtime)) that facilitates realtime exchange of neurophysiological data.
 The documentation is organized in five main sections, bein
  1.  description and general [overview of the buffer](/development/realtime/buffer overview),
  2.  definition of the [development:realtime:buffer protocol](/development/realtime/buffer protocol),
  3.  the [ reference implementation](/development/realtime/reference implementation ), and